carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ## Additional material

-### Queue Channel, fromSRA
+### fromSRA

-Another useful helper method is `Channel.fromSRA`.
-The `Channel.fromSRA` method that makes it possible to query of [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a queue channel emitting the FASTQ files matching the specified selection criteria.
+Another useful factory method is `fromSRA`.
+The `fromSRA` method makes it possible to query the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a queue channel emitting the FASTQ files matching the specified selection criteria.

-The query can be project ID or accession number(s) supported by the [NCBI ESearch API](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch).
-For example the following snippet:
+The queries can be project IDs or accession numbers supported by the [NCBI ESearch API](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch).

 ~~~
 sra_ch =Channel.fromSRA('SRP043510')